ben-strobel-master-thesis/.github/profile/README.md

 # Ben Strobel Master Thesis
 This is the GitHub organisation containing all repositories for my masters thesis.
-Its purpose is to provide a single entry point for accessing all code that was created as part of my thesis.
+Its purpose is to provide a single entry point for accessing all code and documentation that was created as part of my thesis.

 ## Thesis Abstract